bebbo203/procedural_tree_generator/readme.md

 ### Dwarf Maple
 ![Dwarf Maple](img/nano.png)

+This dwarf Maple is embedded in a cylinder and has three different types of leaves.

 ### Example scene composed in Blender

 Finally, to show how Yocto handles the exports of a generic shape, a Tree is exported in OBJ extension and then put in a scene with Blender